rwilson504/Blogger/Launch-Canvas-From-Model-Sitemap/luanch-canvas-from-model-sitemap.md

 main.aspx/webresources/raw_CanvasAppInModel.html?Data=canvasAppName%3Draw_canvasmenu_21eea%26source%3DmodelApp%26screenColor%3Drgba(34%2C139%2C34%2C1)
 ```

+## Add A SiteMap Link Using Data Parameter
+If you want to utilize the PowerApps Maker portal for you sitemap you can

 ## Adjusting the Canvas App To Fit Full Screen
 If you would like to make sure that your Canvas App fits completely within the content window without any space on the left or right it's important to turn off the "Lock aspect ratio" setting with your app.
 This can be done within the Canvas Editor by going to **Setting -> Screen size + orientation** and un-setting the toggle for **Lock aspect ratio**.
 Make sure after you complete this you hit the **Apply** button in the lower right hand screen and Save/Publish the app.